 Immune boosters like Vetri-DMG can help strengthen antibody production and immune system function when used in infected felines.
 Extra vitamin C in the form of Ester C at a dose of 250 to 500 mg once to twice daily, as well as pediatric Echinacea and Goldenseal from a health food store can help as well.
 There are newer products containing L-lysine such as Vetri-Lysine Soft Chews from Vetri-Science that can help reduce symptoms.
 If symptoms become more severe or your pet stops eating, then an immediate veterinary exam is needed, as well as the possibility of prescription antibiotics such as Baytril, Clavamox or Amoxicillin to prevent secondary bacterial infections.

 In case allergies are involved, I will often recommend the antihistamine Chlorpheniramine at dose of 2 mg twice daily to most cats, which can help decrease allergic congestion and inflammation.
 In my opinion, the injectable form of the vaccination for feline rhinotracheitis virus (feline herpes virus) and feline calicivirus (another viral cause of upper respiratory symptoms in cats) does not work very well in preventing infection.
 And in my experience, I see just as many symptomatic feline herpes/rhinotracheitis-infected vaccinated cats as unvaccinated cats.

-The best prevention in my opinion is feeding an all natural diet such as Be Well for Cats, Pet Guard or Wysong, as well as even considering a proper home made diet for cats, in addition to the above supplements in helping cats with chronic and/or frustrating upper respiratory symptoms.
+The best prevention in my opinion is feeding an all natural diet such as Pet Guard or Wysong, as well as even considering a proper home made diet for cats, in addition to the above supplements in helping cats with chronic and/or frustrating upper respiratory symptoms.